CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Link-on-Physical-Switch-Port-Does-not-Come-Up.md

     cumulus@switch$ sudo ethtool -m swp1

-Please read the following article for more details on `ethtool`:

-{{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-Using-ethtool/" text="Monitoring Interfaces and Transceivers Using ethtool">}}
+Please read {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-Using-ethtool/" text="Monitoring Interfaces and Transceivers Using ethtool">}} for more details on `ethtool`.

 ### Force the Interface Configurations to Be Pushed to Hardware